kaifluenza/recipes/README.md

-# odin-recipes
-this is my first Odin project!
+this is a collection of my favorite recipes.
+I will keep adding to share the best ones!